jakartaee/jakarta.ee/content/committees/specification/guide/index.md

 ## Introduction {#intro}

 This guide is a step-by-step practical guide to help Jakarta EE Specification projects navigate the steps of the Jakarta EE Specification Process ([JESP](https://jakarta.ee/about/jesp/)).
-It is meant as a helpful tool, so if in doubt, alway refer to the [JESP](https://jakarta.ee/about/jesp/) for completeness.
+It is meant as a helpful tool, so **if in doubt, alway refer to the [JESP](https://jakarta.ee/about/jesp/) for completeness**.
 Please do not hesitate to contact the [Specification Committee](mailto:jakarta.ee-spec@eclipse.org) if you have any questions or comments about anything related to the development of Jakarta EE Specifications.

 ## Creation Review {#creation}